akueckes/z80pack/README.md

 z80pack is a mature emulator of multiple platforms with 8080 and Z80 CPU.

 This fork adds a couple of features to the original upstream project:
-- support for S100 sound cards with SDL2 and PortAudio sound frameworks (currently supported Cromemco D+7A and ADS Noisemaker)
+- support for S100 sound cards with SDL2 and PortAudio audio frameworks (currently supported Cromemco D+7A and ADS Noisemaker)
 - joystick support (Cromemco D+7A) with common USB game controllers
 - more accurate Cromemco Dazzler emulation (interlaced display, line status flag, window resize etc.)
 - support for higher resolution S100 monochrome graphics (currently supported Vector Graphic High Resolution graphics board)
-- build switches for Cromemco Dazzler and D+7A boards have been separated, see cromemcosim and imsaisim for an example implementation
+- build switches for Cromemco Dazzler and D+7A boards have been separated in order also to allow combinations with other sound hardware, see cromemcosim and imsaisim for an example implementation

 ## General notes/limitations:
 - cromemcosim and imsaisim are used as examples how to enable and pre-configure the added hardware emulations
-- Sound cards, joysticks or high resolution graphics currently work in command line mode only, not with the web frontend (Javascript library needs to be updated)
+- Sound cards, joysticks or high resolution graphics currently works in command line mode only, not with the web frontend (Javascript library needs to be updated)

 ## Notes on Cromemco Dazzler
 - define HAS_DAZZLER in the appropriate sim.h file to enable this emulation